ParfenovVS/personal-website/content/about.md

 Currently, I am working as an Engineering Manager of Android dev and QA teams.
 My responsibilities are:
 - Manage developers and QA engineers of mobile team (1-on-1, performance reviews, etc.)
-- Provide technical and architecture desicions in projects (applications and internal SDKs)
+- Provide technical and architecture decisions in projects (applications and internal SDKs)
 - Host Scrum ceremonies
 - Hands-on coding in certain cases
 - Setup and maintain DevOps infrastructure for mobile projects